 Java’s is pretty universal, which is why it’s so popular.
 It’s known as the “write once, run anywhere” language because if you write something in Java, it can be run on anything that supports Java.
 It’s also super similar to C++ and C# (other popular programming languages), so it’s really easy to switch between the three!

-Java does have some drawbacks, though.
+The Java language does have some drawbacks, though.
 It doesn’t play nicely with the Cloud or Cloud-based applications.
 This is why Java is the third on our list — many businesses are pushing to integrate the Cloud into their systems.

 That doesn’t mean Java is dying out, though!
 Let’s take a look at the numbers: